czythu/scCancer/README.md

 R tools need to be previously installed: https://cran.r-project.org/bin/windows/Rtools/

-## Package Installation and Quick Start for scRNA-seq analysis
+To avoid the issue of version conflicts in R packages, we highly recommend that you install a brand new R environment and switch it in anaconda or RStudio.

-Quick start of scCancer2:
+### Quick start of scCancer2

 1. Dependency installation

-Some dependent packages for scCancer2 (NNLM, garnett) may not be installed automatically, so you can install them from the following steps.
+You can install the dependencies from the following steps.
 After installing them successfully, you can run the demos.

 ```R
 checkPkg <- function(pkg){